Imagine a romantic picnic for two on the shores of the Salish Sea surrounded by…

 It’s mushroom time on the west coast and our chefs are swimming in the bounty.
-Visit our Manor Dining Room or our Bistro to enjoy a variety of special dishes featuring beautifully wild foraged chanterelles, porcinis, oyster, and lobster mushrooms.
+Visit our Manor Dining to enjoy a variety of special dishes featuring beautifully wild foraged chanterelles, porcinis, oyster, and lobster mushrooms.
 But be warned, these unique, rotating entrées sell out quickly when available.
 Top off your meal with a seasonal cocktail made with organic, house-made apple juice from our own heritage orchard.
 Sweet and comforting, they are sure to warm the soul in classic fall fashion.

 Doing Good: Food for Change

 Right now, the global food system is responsible for a third of greenhouse gases which is more than all emissions from transport, heating, lighting, and air conditioning combined.
 This October 3rd through 6th we will be participating in a worldwide initiative to celebrate “slow food” by sourcing local, sustainable, and seasonal ingredients.
 During Food for Change days, we will be offering a special climate-friendly entrée that decreases our carbon footprint, protects biodiversity, and encourages consumers to make more thoughtful food choices.
 Make a reservation in advance to support climate-conscious eating habits.